OrchardCMS/OrchardDoc/Documentation/Orchard-1-10.Release-Notes.markdown

 #### Features
 * Default values for content fields
-* Configurable location of Modules and Themes
+* Configurable locations for Modules and Themes ([see this documentation page on how to configure them](http://docs.orchardproject.net/Documentation/Orchard-module-loader-and-dynamic-compilation#CustomFolders))
 * Parameterized snippets
 * Orchard.Resources now contains common assets to be reused across core modules
 * Layer rules have been moved to Orchard.Conditions for reusability